-In addition, the company/responsible agent shall guarantee that the filming crew undertake the following precautionary measures:
+In addition, filming crews are encouraged to continue to undertake the following precautionary measures: